nabk89/NAS-with-Proxy-data/README.md

 ## Introduction
 This is the offical code of [Accelerating Neural Architecture Search via Proxy Data]().

-Especially, we provide an implementation of DARTS with proxy data and
+Especially, we provide an implementation of DARTS with proxy data.

 ## Our experimental environment
 ```